New Jersey

 New Jersey has not enacted a RFRA and has enacted nondiscrimination laws that conflict with the beliefs of many religious organizations.

-New Jersey’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide accommodations or exemptions but only for a narrow spectrum of religious organizations, such as educational facilities operated by a religious institution.
+New Jersey’s nondiscrimination laws generally restrict religious freedom for religious organizations that offer public programming and facilities and provide accommodations or exemptions but only for a narrow spectrum of religious organizations, such as churches and educational facilities operated by a religious institution.

 New Jersey law has no explicit constitutional or statutory protections for religious exercise during a time of emergency.